HomechevronRightBlogchevronRightAllchevronRightThe Importance of Bees

 BEE FRIENDLY BUNDLE

 If you can't make your own bee house but don't want the bees to miss out, don't worry!
-Our Bee Friendly Bundle contains a pre-made house that'll be perfect for the V.I.Bees.
-It also comes with a lavender plant (which pollinators love) in a lovely ceramic pot as well as a grow bar which will grow into more bee friendly blooms!
+Our Bee Friendly Bundle contains a pre-made solitary bee house that'll be perfect for the V.I.Bees.
+It also comes with a lavender plant (which pollinators love) in a lovely ceramic pot to help bring bees to your space.

 SAVE A TIRED BEE